nebulab/playbook/people-ops/parting-ways.html.md

 ### International employees

 The contract carries a Term and Termination clause.
-The term varies depending on the deal, it's usually 60 days, but please check your case.
+The term varies depending on the deal, it's usually 60 days, but please check your contract.

 ### Italian employees
 The [resignation process](https://www.cliclavoro.gov.it/Cittadini/Pagine/Adempimenti.aspx) is remote